jessemiller/HamlPy/readme.md

 HAML-Py currently cannot:

+- Do variable interpolation.
+So there is currently no way to go `%p This is some cool #{coolThing.text}`.
 - Auto close Django tags.
 This can make indentation a little confusing sometimes.
 - Actually output nicely indented templates.
 They will actually be stripped of white space.